iHawke/postman-basics/api.md

 GET `/books/:bookId`

 Retrieve detailed information about a book.
+Please note that now we're passing the book-id as a "path parameter" and not a "query parameter."

 ### Submit an order ###